emmt/YGit/README.md

 blob.oid     // the Object Identifier Data of the blob data blob.size    // the number of bytes of the blob raw content
 ```

+The resources associated with the Git blob object are automatically released
+when the object is no longer in use.

 A third optional argument can be provided to `git_blob_lookup`, this argument
 is returned if the blob is not found instead or throwing an error: